apaz-cli/apaz-cli.github.io/blog/LD_PRELOAD.md

-# Safe Speedy Kernel Autoresearch with LD_PRELOAD
+# Safe Speedy Agent GPUs With LD_PRELOAD

 How to keep autoresearch agents from stepping on each other's toes.